 What is the recovery period for a partial vs. full knee replacement?

 While both partial and full knee replacement surgeries take the same length of time—around two hours—recovery for partial knee surgery is swifter.
-“It’s a smaller incision, we’re not cutting ligaments or much muscle, we’re damaging less tissue,” says Dr. Davis.
+“It’s a smaller incision, we’re not cutting ligaments or much muscle, we’re damaging less tissue,” says Dr. Banka.

 Ninety percent of people feel recovered from partial knee surgery within three to four weeks.
 Most people recover from full knee surgery within two to three months.

-“Whichever surgery you choose, you’ll get to that end point of functioning knees,” says Dr. Davis.
+“Whichever surgery you choose, you’ll get to that end point of functioning knees,” says Dr. Banka.
 “It’s just how quickly you want to get there and your ultimate functioning goal, which particularly applies to athletes who want to return to sports.
 Studies have shown a higher return to sports and deeper bending capabilities with partial replacements.
 In fact, partial knee replacements are probably one of the most underrated surgeries in orthopedics right now.
 And with these newer advances, we’ll see its prevalence increase in the coming decades.”